-The proviso to section 12M prohibits a deduction where the amount paid by a taxpayer is not for purposes of making contributions in respect of a former employee or dependant of such former employee to a medical aid scheme.
+A deduction is permitted under section 12M only to the extent the amount paid by a taxpayer is for purposes of making contributions in respect of a former employee or dependant of such former employee to a medical aid scheme.
 Therefore, the amount deductible under section 12M will be limited to the portion of the lump sum related to the medical aid scheme contributions.
 The portion related to the contributions to the loyalty programme will not be deductible by the taxpayer under section 12M.